Phone numbers

 Withdrawing from crack cocaine

 If it’s consumed regularly over a period of time, it’s possible that you’ll become dependent on crack cocaine.
 This is when your brain and body adapt to the presence of the drug in your system.
-If the user goes without the drug for a period of time, they will start to experience a number of uncomfortable drug withdrawal symptoms as the body looks to rebalance.
+If you go without the drug for a period of time, you'll start to experience a number of uncomfortable drug withdrawal symptoms as your body looks to rebalance.

 Crack cocaine withdrawal symptoms include: